DaveM86/Top_Trumps/README.md

 card - dictionary of players current card

-chat - broadcasts chats bewtween the websocket clients
+chat - broadcasts chats between the websocket clients

 redirect - supplies a url to redirect the websocket to on disconnect.